qiyan98/Droplet-image-analysis/README.md

 # Droplet-image-analysis
-Thermal breakup and deformation images analysis for water droplets.
-Used U-net and segNet networks for semantic segmentation.
 Undergraduate thesis at SJTU, 2019 spring semester.

+Used U-net and segNet networks for semantic segmentation for water droplet images analysis.
 Code was implemented in MATLAB R2019a.

 This is one sample results: